No. 20 Washington St beats Boise St 47-44 in 3 overtimes | New Country 923

 THE TAKEAWAY

-Boise State of the Mountain West Conference is 4-1 against Pac-12 teams dating to 2014. … Falk came in needing 101 yards passing to break Connor Halliday’s school record of 11,304 career yards and surpassed that on a 59-yard throw to Renard Bell.
+BOISE STATE: The Mountain West Conference school is 4-1 against Pac-12 teams dating to 2014.

+WASHINGTON STATE: Falk came in needing 101 yards passing to break Connor Halliday’s school record of 11,304.
+He surpassed the mark on a 59-yard throw to Bell.

 UP NEXT

-Note: A previous version of this story was corrected to show the winning pass play covered 22 yards.